 Necessity is the Mother of Invention.

-That’s the saying we all know and in some cases it’s true.
+That’s the saying we all know and in some cases it’s actually true.
 What happens most of the time, though, is that inventions are developed by people driven by curiosity and a love of tinkering.
 A good example is the 3M scientist who was trying to develop a super-strong adhesive and accidentally created an adhesive that was reusable and pressure sensitive.
 Dr Spencer Silver, the inventor, promoted his adhesive without success until a colleague convinced him it would make an excellent bookmark if attached to a piece of paper.
 The only scrap paper in the lab was yellow and you know the rest.

 Inventors have to find applications for their products.

 Thomas Edison produced an early marketing brochure that promoted his new “phonograph” as useful for preserving the last words of dying people, recording books for the blind, teaching elocution, and announcing clock time.
 In 1889, Louis Glass and William Arnold found another use.
 They added a coin mechanism to a phonograph so people could put a nickel in the slot and hear recorded music.
 Their nickelodeon was the first jukebox.
 Instead of speakers, people listened through what looked like stethoscopes with very long tubes.
 In its first month, it collected 20,000 nickels, the equivalent of nearly $30,000 today.
 When it became a national sensation, Edison objected to the vulgar debasement of his serious invention.
 By the way, jukebox was derived from the Gullah word meaning disorderly, rowdy, and wicked.

 Only after an invention had been in use for quite some time did people come to feel they “needed” it.

 - In 1876, Western Union concluded “This ‘telephone’ has too many shortcomings to be seriously considered as a means of communication.
 The device is inherently of no value to us.”